 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our shares of common stock on The Nasdaq Capital Market under the symbol "IKT."
-No assurance can be given that our application will be approved.
-The closing of this offering is contingent upon the successful listing of our common stock on the Nasdaq Capital Market.
+Our common stock has been approved, subject to a notice of issuance, for listing on the Nasdaq Capital Market under the symbol "IKT."

 We are an "emerging growth company" and a "smaller reporting company," each as defined under the federal securities laws and, as such, have elected to comply with certain reduced reporting requirements for this prospectus and may elect to do so in future filings.
 See the section titled "Implications of Being an Emerging Growth Company and a Smaller Reporting Company."